Welcome-To-My-Repo/blancmange/README.md

 The Program Counter marks the current instruction.
 Unlike conventional program counters, the B64 PC is able to move forward, backward, upward, and downward.
-The PC moves through a torus of 2^16-1 x 2^16-1 bytes.
+The Program Counter moves through a torus of 256x1024 bytes.

 ### Concurrency